 4. Weather can be a Factor

-When you are building or remodeling in a more remote area, weather can be more of a factor.
-The weather can limit travel from one job sight to another, or limit access on the job site itself.
+Your contractor can likely work around the actual conditions, but the weather can limit travel from one job sight to another, or limit access on the job site.

 5. Consider your Style

 Cabin style and design is different than home style, so the things you love in your house won’t necessarily carry over directly.
 If you don’t yet know what your cabin style is and how to bring your own flair into your cabin then google and find inspiration.

 Obviously cabins tend to have a lot of wood panels, wood beams, etc., but everyone has their own personal design to find.